 Built in the 1930s by noted architect Dragisa Brasovan, it was used for decades by BIGZ, one of the biggest publishing houses in former Yugoslavia.
 Today, its insides sometimes seem the perfect set for a horror or thriller movie.

 It’s the other home of many noted or not-that-noted local bands – in its semi-dark hallways you might bump into some of the Balkans’ rock-stars, best known DJs, heavy metal kids, underground hip hop artists or an anarcho punk group.
-There are shows and open band rehearsals or ‘art troupe’ performances on a daily basis, you just have to come and explore.
+There are shows and open band rehearsals or ‘art troupe’ performances occasionally, you just have to come and explore.

 Until recently, it’s been a home to many clubs of all kinds.
 Their former frequent visitors are still hoping that jazz place “Cekaonica” (VII floor) and “BIGZ Scena” (I floor) will re-open.